What if I told you that it is possible to travel around the world on $40US/day for on the ground expenses (everything excluding airfare)?

 There are certainly cheaper places to travel in this region, but Jordan can be affordable for those on a tight budget.
 A decent budget hostel runs about $7 for a single and $10-15 for a double.
 A step up in quality, with air conditioning and other amenities, will set a two people back about $30 for a private.

 If you enjoy Middle Eastern staples like shwarma or falafel, then you’re in luck and won’t have any trouble eating on the cheap.
 Street stalls can be found everywhere, selling these delicious sandwiches for only a dollar or two.
 If you want to get off the street an into a mid-range restaurant, expect to pay about $5 for a meal, more if you add liquor into the equation.

 If heading to Jordan, you’re going to want to see Petra, which will add to the budget.
-The entrance fee alone is about $80 for two days (rates change depending on time of year), plus more if you want to hire a guide, which many people recommend.
+The entrance fee alone is about $70USD a 1 day pass, and $125 for day visitors (those who stay the night in Egypt or Israel and travel to Petra for a day trip), plus more if you want to hire a guide, which many people recommend.
 Most other famous sites around the country cost a dollar or two for admission, and many are free.